parthasen/systemPipeR/README.md

 ### systemPipeR: NGS workflow and report generation environment

-_systemPipeR_ is an R package for building *end-to-end* analysis pipelines with automated report generation for next generation sequence (NGS) applications such as RNA-Seq, ChIP-Seq, BS-Seq, VAR-Seq and many others.
+_systemPipeR_ is an R/Bioconductor package for building *end-to-end* analysis pipelines with automated report generation for next generation sequence (NGS) applications such as RNA-Seq, ChIP-Seq, BS-Seq, VAR-Seq and many others.
 An important feature is support for running command-line software, such as NGS aligners, on both single